 Profession: 27th US President

-Political Titles: United States Secretary of War, 1st Provisional Governor of Cuba, 1st Provisional Governor of Philippines, United States Solicitor General
+Political Party: Republican Political Titles: United States Secretary of War, 1st Provisional Governor of Cuba, 1st Provisional Governor of Philippines, United States Solicitor General

-Why Famous: The chosen successor of Theodore Roosevelt, Taft became president in 1908, having previously served as Secretary of War.
+Biography: The chosen successor of Theodore Roosevelt, Taft became president in 1908, having previously served as Secretary of War.

 In foreign policy Taft focused primarily on East Asia and Latin America, helping to prop up governments there.
 Domestically he sought the reduction of trade tariffs and engaged in controversial lawsuits regarding antitrust and conservation.